elpocoburrito/elpocoburrito.github.io/docs/index.md

 hero:
   name: "DakoGuides"
-  text: "Stremio Guides by yours truely"
+  text: "Stremio Guide by Yours Truly"
-  tagline: My great Stremio guides
+  tagline: My Great Stremio Guide

 features:
   - title: A guide for beginners
     details: None of that Arr stack, Usenet, Docker stuff here.
 It's straight and to the point.
 Be up and runing in 10 minutes or money back (this is free...)
   - title: Featuring pre-made configs!
-    details: We provide pre-made configs for your ease of use.
+    details: I provide pre-made configs for your ease of use.
 Can be later customised in the AIOStream dashboard.
   - title: Made with love and a yearning for Torbox referals!
     details: We are not a cult.
 We are not sellouts.
 I have no clue what you mean.
-Hey, do you like cats btw?
+Hey, do you like cats?
 ---
 # ‎